Aviation

 d.

-course on the chart; correct it for magnetic variation, compass
+true course on the chart; correct it for magnetic variation,

-deviation, and wind drift to determine a navigational heading for an
+compass deviation, and wind drift to determine a navigational

 e.

-With your parents or guardian's permission, take a discovery flight in
+With your parent or guardian's permission, take a discovery

-an aircraft.
-Record the date, place, type of aircraft, and duration of
+flight in an aircraft.
+Record the date, place, type of aircraft,

-flight.
-Report on your impressions of the flight.
+and duration of flight.
+Report on your impressions of the

 4.